Office of Special Education and Rehabilitative Services, Department of Education.

 Exploration and description have the research objective of generating new and refined analyses of data, observational findings, and other sources of information to establish the circumstances and needs of persons with disabilities and to guide hypotheses and theories.
 Exploration and description seek to advance the state of knowledge regarding the status of individuals with disabilities and the barriers to and facilitators of improved employment, community living and participation, health and function, and other outcomes for individuals with disabilities.
 This research stage may include identifying or describing existing policies, practices, or products that are associated with important aspects of the lives and needs of individuals with disabilities or the outcomes of services and supports provided to them.
 Results achieved under this research objective may be used to inform new lines of research related to practices, programs, or policies to inform decisions or priorities.

 Intervention development has the research objective of generating and testing interventions that have the potential to improve outcomes for individuals with disabilities.
-Intervention development involves determining the features of possible interventions that are most significant in achieving desired outcomes and the measures that would be required to illustrate those outcomes, specifying target populations, conducting field tests, and assessing the feasibility of conducting a well-designed interventions study.
+Intervention development involves determining the features of possible interventions that are most significant in achieving desired outcomes and the Start Printed Page 20304measures that would be required to illustrate those outcomes, specifying target populations, conducting field tests, and assessing the feasibility of conducting a well-designed interventions study.
 Results from this research objective may be used to inform the design of a study to test the efficacy of an intervention.

 Intervention efficacy has the research objective of evaluating and testing whether an intervention is feasible, is practical, and can yield positive outcomes for individuals with disabilities.
 Efficacy research may assess the strength of an intervention, identify factors associated with outcomes, and inform decisions about whether there is sufficient evidence to support “scaling-up” an intervention to other sites and contexts.
 Issues addressed may include training needed for wide-scale implementation and approaches to evaluation of the intervention in real-world applications.